aishu19-dotcom/C-Programs/README.md

 # C-Programs
-Hello, these are the C programs that I worked out during the course of study.
+Hello, these are the C programs that I solved during the course of study.